 The goal is to even out the surface of the wood and not have the deeper pigments which will show as darker when you apply your wood stain finish.
 Providing an even surface prior to applying your wood stain is the key to a successful wood stain job every time.

-Utilizing a washcoat or wood conditioner will save you time, effort and much frustration as produce your wood projects for your client.
+Utilizing a washcoat or wood conditioner will save you time, effort, and much frustration as produce your wood projects for your client.

 The Downside Of Wood Conditioners

-Due to the washcoat or wood conditioner application the wood stain does not have as many pigments for the wood stain to go for the applying the color to the wood piece.
+Due to the washcoat or wood conditioner application, the wood stain does not have as many pigments for the wood stain to go for the applying the color to the wood piece.

 This will provide a lighter color of the wood stain versus not using the wash coat or wood conditioner.
-Always use a test wood piece prior to using on the final production piece for your client to ensure you get the outcome and appearance you are looking for.
+Always use a test wood piece prior to using it on the final production piece for your client to ensure you get the outcome and appearance you are looking for.